hilfazer/Projects/Godot/Serialization/README.txt

 Static deserialize(data, parent) will deserialize nodes using 'data' argument.
 If 'parent' isn't null it will become parent of first deserialized node.
 Otherwise it won't.
 In any case deserialized node is accessible via function's return value.
 It is NodeGuard object that prevents memory leak (Nodes leak if they're outside of SceneTree).
 You can access Node with 'node' property.

+You can call deserialize() on existing nodes. deserialize() creates Nodes if they don't already exist and if they are also scenes.
+To get a list of Nodes serializer will not be able to create use: func serializeTest() node : Node ) -> SerializeTestResults and call this function on its return value: func getNotInstantiableNodes() -> Array

 Data you put into HierarchicalSerializer object doesn't automatically go to a file.
 Saving to a file is done with: func saveToFile( filename : String, format := false ) -> int